Zanxis/R34Sharp/.github/docs/entities/posts.md

 ## `3.` FILTERING POSTS

-Eventually, it may be useful to filter posts based on specific conditions, for example, you only want videos instead of images, and for that, you can use the system library **System.Linq** to filter all types of posts. contents.
+Eventually, it may be useful to filter posts based on specific conditions, for example, you only want videos instead of images, and for that, you can use the system library **System.Linq** to filter all types of posts.

 Observe the example below and see that, using the **Where** method, I filter all the contents of the request to only have videos.